 My consulting studio near to Arundel is a safe, contained and confidential space that enables you to express whatever you need to.
-Due to the restrictions currently imposed by COVID-19, I am currently offering session via Zoom and telephone.
-As restrictions lift and the weather gets warmer, working face to face outdoors will be an option.
-This comes with it's own risks and benefits, please contact me for more information.
+I also offer sessions via Zoom and telephone, as well as outdoors during the warmer months.

 What happens during the initial consultation?

 During the initial consultation we will take the time to explore your reasons for therapy, the frequency and duration, fees, and get a feel for how we might work together.

 MA in Integrative Arts Psychotherapy - London Metropolitan University (2015)